pgmjah/blitz/README.md

 ## Changelog

+* 0.0.4 - Updated readme, and also fixed some UI with timing issues, and status.

-* 0.0. - Fixed resolving root server context when packaged for standalone running.
+* 0.0.3 - Fixed resolving root server context when packaged for standalone running.

 * 0.0.2 - Fixed package.json